 The patients we help are mainly treated at Doncaster Royal Infirmary, Dearne Valley and Bassetlaw Dialysis Units, Sheffield Northern General Hospital, and Queen's Medical Centre Nottingham.

-We give emotional and practical support to local kidney patients and signpost patients to appropraite agencies.
+We give emotional and practical support to local kidney patients and signpost patients to appropriate agencies.

-We provide equipment to benefit patients above and beyond what the NHS can afford.
+We provide equipment which benefits patients that is above and beyond what the NHS can afford.